Jennievon/Jennievon/README.md

 # 👋🏽 Senior Frontend & Developer Relations Engineer

-I'm a Senior Frontend Engineer and Developer Relations Engineer specializing in blockchain and web3 development.
-I bridge the gap between complex technical implementations and developer experience, focusing on making web3 technologies more accessible and easier to integrate.
+Hi there!
+I'm Jennifer, a passionate builder and advocate for Web3 technologies.
+My mission is to empower developers with tools, resources, and education to build the decentralized future.
+I specialize in bridging the gap between complex blockchain implementations and seamless developer experiences.

+I’m not just passionate about building products; I’m equally driven by empowering communities.
+As a founding team member of Web3Afrika and Web3Ladies, I work to onboard underrepresented groups into Web3.
+I’m also a co-organizer at GDG Sharjah, part of Women in Tech Dubai, and the co-founder of Bloccpay—a startup revolutionizing cross-border payments.
+Giving back through mentorship and community-building is central to who I am.

 ### What I Do
 - 🔨 Build robust frontend applications with TypeScript and React
 - ⛓️ Develop blockchain integrations using Ethers.js and modern web3 libraries
-- 🌉 Create developer-friendly documentation and technical content
+- 🌉 Create developer-friendly documentation, tooling, and technical content
-- 🎓 Help teams adopt web3 technologies through education and tooling
+- 🎓 Educate teams and individuals on adopting web3 technologies
-- 🏗️ Architect solutions using domain-driven design principles
+- 🏗️ Architect scalable solutions using domain-driven design principles
+- 🎤 Speak at conferences and host workshops to demystify blockchain concepts
+- 🫂 Mentor and onboard underrepresented groups into Web3 through communities like Web3Ladies and Web3Afrika
+- 🌟 Advocate for diversity and inclusion in tech spaces as part of GDG Sharjah and Women in Tech Dubai

 ## 🛠 Tech Stack